EverOddish/Westwood/README.md

 # Westwood

-Westwood is an open source project that stores high-quality Pokemon game data in a human-readable format that is easy to extend and use.
+Westwood stores high-quality Pokemon game data in a human-readable format that is easy to extend and use.

+Westwood can be used in any Pokemon software project that requires Pokemon data.
+The API and final data representation are flexible because they can be defined by the client software project.
+Westwood does not enforce a particular API or data representation.

 ## Data Format